The Ride (Small Town Titans album)

 The Ride is an album by American hard rock power trio Small Town Titans, released in November 2020.
 The album features nine original songs, as well as a cover of Marcy Playground's "Sex and Candy".

 Reception

 Mike O'Cull of Rock and Blues Muse regards the album as "one of the best rock releases of our current era and shows us all just how much life is left in the primordial power trio format."
-Gerrod Harris of Spill Magazine praised the album highly, saying that with the album the band "have set the tone for the shape of hard rock throughout the coming decade."
+Gerrod Harris of The Spill Magazine praised the album highly, saying that with the album the band "have set the tone for the shape of hard rock throughout the coming decade."